-Coinstreet Partners operates in 6 different business segments including token finance consultancy, digital asset and wealth management, marketing and events, digital asset tokenization, and exchange platforms.
+Coinstreet Partners operates in 6 different business segments which include running a token finance consultancy, a digital asset and wealth management firm, a marketing and events department, a digital asset tokenization service, and several exchange platforms.

 They have the STO Global Exchange (“STGX”), which is a digital asset tokenization and exchange platform on which issuers can create and issue security tokens to investors.
 They also hold marketing and events in Asia and other major global financial markets.

 Other services include digital asset and wealth management platform in Singapore, custodian services for digital assets, token wallet debit cards that can be used in POS/ATMs, OTC Trading and bulk liquidity, PR, and assisting in selecting and management of DLT solutions.
 They also provide token finance consultancy services for any kind of tokens, tokenomics, smart contracts, token sales, and token listing.

 Coinstreet recently launched the HOPE program through which they will sponsor qualified charities and NGOs in using blockchain to improve social impact and increase charitable giving.

 Commit Good allows users to commit themselves and their funds to good charitable courses since all charities and needs are verified before being posted on the platform.
 Users can also utilize $GOOD cryptocurrency to fund projects with confidence.